SWEN90009-2024/SC-BlueRing/docs/meetings/Team Meetings/03-26 Meeting.md

 1. **Roles and Responsibilities**
     - Product Owner is responsible for communicating with Mentor and Client.
-    - Product Owner and Scrum Master are mainly responsible for report our team situation to Mentor.
+    - Product Owner and Scrum Master are mainly responsible for report our team's situation to the Mentor.

 2. **Weekly Meeting with Mentor**
-    - Every tuesday 5:00 - 6:00 pm.
+    - Every Tuesday 5:00 - 6:00 pm.
     - In the meeting, we will report to mentor and show our work.
     - Mentor shows how to schedule period meetings via Zoom.

-3. **Recieve documents from Mentor**
+3. **Receieve documents from Mentor**
     - The documents about the project sent to Product Owner's email.
-    - Product Owner need to share the document with team.
+    - Product Owner needs to share the document with team.

-4. **Ask client question**
+4. **Ask client questions**
     - Product Owner summarize the questions.
     - Send to Mentor first, then Mentor will ask client for feedback and answer.